 Virginia’s Eastern Shore is an outdoor paradise.
 It is a sanctuary with six beaches, hundreds of miles of coastline, dozens of free boat ramps, thousands of acres of preserved land and hundreds of acres of bird habitat.
 For adventurers, surfing, sea kayaking, hang gliding and helicoptor and small plane touring bring thrills.

-One of the best ways to experience and truly understand the VA Eastern Shore is by kayak.
+One of the best ways to experience and truly understand Virginia’s Eastern Shore is by kayak.
 You’re at eye level with nature exploring an undeveloped coastline that’s much the same as it has been for centuries.
 Explore miles and miles of creeks, islands and inlets on the Chesapeake Bay and the Atlantic Ocean.
-Bring your own gear, or hire a local outfitter who knows the coastlines by heart and can design you a custom trip.
-There’s lots to do by kayak here: Overnight camping trips to remote islands.
-An aqua tour to a wild oyster rock.
+Bring your own gear, or hire a local outfitter who knows the coastlines by heart and can design a custom trip for you.
+There’s lots to do by kayak here.
+Take an overnight camping trip to remote islands.
+Paddle to a wild oyster rock and slurp fresh caught oysters.
 Catch a glimpse of the wild ponies on Assateague Island.
 Head to the wild barrier islands out past the wetlands on the Atlantic.
 Paddle right up to a waterside vineyard for a wine tasting.
 Watch a quiet and gorgeous sunset.

 Your Own Private Island

-The longest string of undeveloped barrier islands remaining on America’s East Coast meander along Virginia’s Atlantic coast, creating a barrier between the Virginia Eastern Shore 70-mile peninsula and the Atlantic Ocean.
+The longest string of undeveloped barrier islands remaining on America’s East Coast meander along Virginia’s Atlantic coast, creating a barrier between the 70-mile peninsula that makes up Virginia’s Eastern Shore and the Atlantic Ocean.
 Use your own boat or kayak, rent one when you get here or hire a local outfitter.
 When you walk in the wild sand of a deserted island, with no civilization visible for as far as the eye can see, you’ll feel just like the first Europeans landing in the New World.

 On Every Birder’s Bucket List